BD-IATI/bd-iati.github.io/_posts/2016-03-07-what-we-learned-in-3-weeks.md

 2. activities which are not in **Implementation** stage (excluding all closed activities)
 3. the [aid type](http://iatistandard.org/201/codelists/AidType/) is `B03` or `B04` (contributions to specific programs run by NGOs and multilaterals; and basket funds / pooled funds)

-The specific crtiera we use will certainly need to change.
+The specific criteria we use will certainly need to change.
 The first two criteria will need to be adjusted according to the Standard Operating Procedures of the AIMS, and the third criteria might not be necessary or appropriate given the following step (see below).

 An interesting question which we need to explore further is what to do with remaining activities that have less than 100% tagged as Bangladesh.